 First, an employee pay stub includes identifying information for both the employer and the employee.

 Salary slips commonly include the employer's name and logo (if any), address, and contact information.
 Meanwhile, the employee's part also includes their name, address, social security number, employee number, and position in the company.
 Make sure to input these items thoroughly and accurately to avoid any conflict or confusion.

-Next, the employer breaks down the salary statements into three categories: gross income; deductions, taxes, contributions; and net income.
+Next, the employer breaks down the salary statements into 3 categories:

 Gross pay could also include additional income an employee could earn, such as sick pay, bonuses, advance pay, holiday pay, among others.

 Correctly computing the gross pay includes the following items:

 Pay Rate – One of the first items to enter when creating a pay stub for employees is the agreed-upon pay rate, whether hourly, weekly, or monthly.
 This shows the amount due for a pay period and would serve as the basis for the total gross wage.
 In some instances, the rates could differ from regular hours depending on the types of hours, such as overtime, double-time, and working holidays.

 Meanwhile, the pay rate for contractors depends on the hours worked or the service is done as per the contract.